esantan-ibm/agentic-ai-bootcamp/customer-risk-summary/README.md

 ### 2. Open new Terminal window within VSCode

 On the top menu bar in VSCode, expand the `Terminal` menu and select `New Terminal`.
-A new terminal pane will open on at the bottom of the center pane.
+A new terminal window will open at the bottom of the center pane.

 ![new terminal](images/new-terminal.png)

-### 3. Validate the Tool Python Code
+### 3. Verify Tool Python Code

 Execute the following command to verify the python code has no syntax errors.
 There should be no output which means no syntax errors were found.